m-barthelemy/vpn-webauth/README.md

 - If a user successfully authenticates using this app, someone else on the same local network would be able to reuse the web session, provided they have the user's Strongswan credentials.
 This by design, since the app matches a web auth with a Strongswan connection only using the Strongswan identity and the source IP address.
 - Only Google is currently supported for the web authentication.
 - Since the web authentication has to happen before connecting to the VPN, is probably needs to be hosted in a less protected part of your environment.
-- There is currently no way to reset a user account if they have lost their 2FA device.
-You need to manually delete the User record in the database.
+- There is currently no way to reset a user account if they have lost or changed their 2FA device.
+However, all you need to do is manually delete the User record in the database (`DELETE FROM users WHERE email='user@domain.tld'`).
 - Strongswan blocks during the call to the `ext-auth` plugin.
 Since checking the user web authentication against this app is fast, this shouldn't be an issue, unless you have a high number of users connecting almost simultaneously.
 - There is currently no limit on how many attempts a user can make at entering a 2FA code.